 Who owns my home with a Reverse Mortgage?
-The quick answer is, you do.
+In short, you do.

 There is a false conception that if you do a Reverse Mortgage you are giving your home to the bank and the bank is letting you live in it for the rest of your life.
 Fortunately, this is not true.

-A Reverse Mortgage functions almost exactly the same as a standard conventional mortgage.
-However it has a few key differences.
+A Reverse Mortgage functions almost the same as a standard conventional mortgage.
+However, it has a few key differences.

 These are the basic similarities and differences of a Reverse Mortgage vs. a Conventional Mortgage: